Have Large Vision-Language Models Mastered Art History?: Introduction

 In this paper, we present the first evaluation of VLMs for this purpose.
-We employ two distinct datasets --- WikiArt and JenAesthetics --- and four state-of-the-art VLMs, rigorously testing their ability to classify art history attributes, such as the art style, author and time period of a painting.
-We evaluate four VLMs: CLIP, LLaVA, OpenFlamingo, and GPT-4o, focusing on their zero-shot prediction performance using different prompting methods.
-Our analysis measures classification performance, assesses sensitivity to text prompts, and discusses failure cases.
-To ensure a comprehensive evaluation, we also focus on a carefully curated subset of challenging examples --- canonical paintings that are well-known to art historians but may be less familiar to the general public.
-This subset, \textit{ArTest}, includes difficult-to-classify artworks selected by art historians.
+We utilize two datasets, WikiArt and JenAesthetics, and evaluate three VLMs: CLIP, LLaVA, and GPT-4o.
+While newer models have since been introduced, the selected models provide a representative understanding of current VLM performance in art historical analysis.
+We conduct a rigorous evaluation of their zero-shot performance in predicting art historical attributes, including art style, author, and time period of paintings, using different prompting methods.
+While fine-tuning or in-context learning are promising directions, we deliberately focus on evaluating zero-shot inference.
+This approach \textit{1)} provides a foundational understanding of VLMs' performance before designing improvements, \textit{2)} keeps our evaluation closely aligned with typical VLM usage by non-expert users (e.g., through ChatGPT), and \textit{3)} tests whether VLMs' strong zero-shot performance across multiple image domains holds with artworks.

-Our findings indicate that while the performance of CLIP, LLaVA, and particularly GPT-4o demonstrates a degree of accuracy, some of the errors made by these VLMs are not acceptable by the standards of art history experts.
+Beyond measuring classification performance, we investigate the impact of adding contextual information in the text prompts and analyze failure cases to assess the extent of their multimodal reasoning about artworks.
+Our findings show that while CLIP, LLaVA, and particularly GPT-4o exhibit a certain level of accuracy, some errors do not align with the acceptable standards of art history experts.
 We conclude that current VLMs are not yet suitable for use in this field without expert oversight.
-Our code and data are publicly available at \url{https://github.com/ombretta/VLMs-vs-ArtHistory}.
+Our code will be made public upon acceptance.